 It has been over a year since I made the transition of wearing glasses to contact lenses.

-Prior to this, I could not stand the thought of poking myself in the eye.
+Prior to this, I could not stand the thought of poking myself in the eye – this caused a lot of anxiety!
 But I also could not stand the fact that my glasses would slip off my nose.

 The reason I ended up trying for contact lenses was for a friend’s wedding that I was a Bridesmaid for.
 I didn’t want to wear my specs on the day so had a free contact lens trial at Boots Opticians – and that was the start of a beautiful relationship!

 Though I’m now on the contacts side of the debate, both contacts and glasses both have pros and cons.
 So in this post, I thought I would share with you my personal pros and cons.

 - You can pick from as many designs as you wish and change it up each day.

 - They are so easy to put on first thing in the morning and take off as you go to bed.

 - Anyone who wears glasses look either a.) adorable, b.) smart, or c.) both!

 - You can save money by investing in a pair or two and not have to worry about future costs.

 - You can also get sunglasses with your prescription.